CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

 Exit Code: 0
 ```

+This will read the `cdata-csv` Connection and write it to the `sink` connection defined
+in [cdata-connections.yml](../main-app/src/main/resources/spec/cdata-connections.yml).
+The sink file can be found
+at `./main-app/build/tmp/test-data/sink-ds` after running the command.

 Notes:
 * Port 4040 is forwarded from the container to expose the Spark UI (for debugging)
 * The 1st volume mount is sharing the [Spark submit config file](./src/main/resources/conf/spark-conf.json)